Last modified: Dec. 5, 2024, 12:52 p.m.

 See also bladmineerders.be.

-Dissection of the genitalia is required to identity this moth with certainty since nor the external morphology, nor the larva or case allow to distinguish it from some other Coleophora species (Coleophora prunifoliae, Coleophora serratella and Coleophora spinella).
-The hostplant can give a hint into the right direction but, Coleophora larvae being rather active when searching for a suitable pupation spot, this can lead to erroneous conclusions.
+Dissection of the genitalia is required to identify this moth with certainty since neither the external morphology nor the larva or case allow to distinguish it from some other Coleophora species (Coleophora prunifoliae, Coleophora serratella and Coleophora spinella).
+The hostplant can give a hint into the right direction but, Coleophora larvae are rather active when searching for a suitable pupation spot, this can lead to erroneous conclusions.

-For this reason, often the name Coleophora nigricella (Stephens, 1834) –that is in fact a junior synonym of C. coracipennella– is used as a collective name for the four species mentioned.
+For this reason, often the name Coleophora nigricella (Stephens, 1834) –is in fact a junior synonym of C. coracipennella– is used as a collective name for the four species mentioned.

 The adults are on the wing from the end of June till the beginning of August.